cryptomkt/cryptomkt-ruby/README.md

 ## Websocket Clients

-there are three websocket clients, `MarketDataClient`, the `SpotTradingClient` and the `WalletManagementClient`.
+Ahere are three websocket clients, the `MarketDataClient`, the `TradingClient` and the `WalletClient`.
 The `MarketDataClient` is public, while the others require authentication to be used.

 All websocket methods take Procs for their callbacks.
 These procs take two argument, the first is a possible error in the call (such as missing arguments), and the result data of the method.